-- 15.2.1 The minimum admission requirement for a master's programme is a qualification at NQF Level 8, an honours qualification, a four-year 480 NQF credit bachelor's qualification (with a minimum of 96 credits at NQF Level 8), or a postgraduate diploma, in the same or a relevant field of study or discipline.
-The relevant field of study or discipline is determined by the relevant Faculty Board, approved by the Senate Higher Degrees Committee and ratified by Senate. - 15.2.2 Applicants apply for admission and, if successful, register for either a research master's programme, coursework master's programme or professional master's programme. - 15.2.3 Additional admission and selection requirements may be determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 15.2.4 In the case of interdisciplinary master's programmes, additional admission requirements may be set by the two or more relevant interdisciplinary fields/departments/faculties, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 15.2.5 The success of an international application depends on both the confirmation of academic acceptance and the obtaining of the necessary statutory documentation. - 15.2.6 The Head of Department may, where applicable, initiate the University's Policy and Procedure on RPL to award academic status equivalent to that of an honours degree or a four-year 480 NQF credit bachelor's qualification at NQF Level 8 or postgraduate diploma to applicants to allow them access to a master's programme as determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 15.2.7 The University reserves the right not to admit applicants to a particular master's programme in accordance with programme-specific selection criteria and other relevant criteria such as: - (a) the limitations of enrolments per programme; - (b) capping of admissions in terms of the University's approved enrolment plan or professional regulatory requirements; - (c) the inability to identify an appropriate supervisor within the University.
+- The minimum admission requirement for a master's programme is a qualification at NQF Level 8, an honours qualification, a four-year 480 NQF credit bachelor's qualification (with a minimum of 96 credits at NQF Level 8), or a postgraduate diploma, in the same or a relevant field of study or discipline.
+The relevant field of study or discipline is determined by the relevant Faculty Board, approved by the Senate Higher Degrees Committee and ratified by Senate. - 15.2.2 Applicants apply for admission and, if successful, register for a research master's programme, a coursework master's programme or a professional master's programme. - Online applicants apply for admission not later than the programme-specific closing dates listed on the UJ Online Website, and, if successful, register for a coursework master's programme as offered in the available online programmes.
+All applications must be made online and must include all required documentation. - 15.2.4 Additional admission and selection requirements may be determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - In the case of interdisciplinary master's programmes, additional admission requirements may be set by the two or more relevant interdisciplinary fields/departments/faculties, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 15.2.6 The success of an international application depends on both the confirmation of academic acceptance and the obtaining of the necessary statutory documentation. - 15.2.7 The Head of Department may, where applicable, initiate the University's Policy and Procedure on RPL to award academic status equivalent to that of an honours degree or a four-year 480 NQF credit bachelor's qualification at NQF Level 8 or postgraduate diploma to applicants to allow them access to a master's programme as determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 15.2.8 The University reserves the right not to admit applicants to a particular master's programme in accordance with programme-specific selection criteria and other relevant criteria such as: - (a) the limitations of enrolments per programme; - (b) capping of admissions in terms of the University's approved enrolment plan or professional regulatory requirements; - (c) the inability to identify an appropriate supervisor within the University.

-15.2.8 Applicants whose application for admission has been refused may request written reasons for such refusal from the relevant Head of Department.
+15.2.9 Applicants whose application for admission has been refused despite meeting the minimum admission requirements may request written reasons for such refusal from the relevant Head of Department.